Olive Oil is extremely healthy.

 Many people think it is unsuitable for cooking due to unsaturated fats.

 At first glance, you might think so, but research shows the opposite.

-Today we are going to explain why olive oil is a excellent choice for cooking, even for high heat methods such as frying.
+Today we will explain why olive OilOil is an excellent choice for cooking, even for high heat methods such as frying.

 Why the stability of cooking oils is important

 When fats and oils are exposed to high heat, they can be damaged.